Chapter 1: Ride the Market Trend

 Of course, the reverse works too for downtrends.

-Now what’s important is that there are different timeframes.
+What’s important is that there are different timeframes.

+Because there is no clear direction.
+Tons of volatility.
+Breakouts fail.
+Pullbacks fail.
+You get chopped up.
 Whenever you think the market is about to go into your favor, it hits a wall and turns around.

-These moves can be exploited as well, if your timeframes are shorter.
+Of course, these moves can be exploited as well, if your timeframes are shorter.

 But generally, the big money is made during strong uptrends.